Finding the Right Number of Products to Show on Shopify Pages

 One last thing: you can trivialize the question of how many products to show on Shopify’s search results page by enhancing the quality of the search.
 You can employ faceted filtering and navigation can enhance the precision of search results.
 This method lets users apply various filters to refine their search results.
 It offers a targeted approach to discover products and search results, an approach unattainable with generic filters.

-PIM and DAM can help to improve the quality of search.
+PIM and DAM systems can help to improve the quality of search.
 PIM software categorizes products, which is essential for faceted search.
-It enables products to be organized by various product attributes such as size, color, price, etc.
+A Shopify PIM enables products to be organized by various product attributes such as size, color, price, etc.

 Key Takeaways